Buranda, Queensland

 Buranda is a neighbourhood in the southern Brisbane suburbs of Greenslopes and Woolloongabba in Brisbane, the capital of Queensland, Australia.

+Geography

 The location is an important transport hub for southern Brisbane.
 Logan Road and Ipswich Road pass through the area as does the South East Busway with a station called Buranda busway station.
 The Pacific Motorway passes through the area.
 There is also the Buranda railway station on the Cleveland railway line.

-The Centro Buranda Shopping Centre is located at Buranda.
+History

+In 2008, it was announced that Buranda would become a transit-oriented development (TOD) area, known as Buranda Village.
+It was to include 2 office buildings of 6 storeys and 23-storeys, five apartment buildings ranging from seven-storeys to the 32-storey and a 15-storey boutique hotel.

 Heritage listings

 Buranda has the following heritage-listed sites: